wp-plugins/gravity-forms-tave-add-on/readme.txt

 1. Upload the extracted archive to `wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu
 3. Open the plugin settings page Forms -> Settings -> Táve or the settings link on the Plugins page.
-4. Add your Tave Secret Key and Studio ID.
+4. Add your Tave Secret Key and Studio ID, If you want extra custom fields add them there too.
 5. Add a "feed" to map the Tave fields to a pre-existing form from the Forms -> Táve menu link.
 4. Start generating leads!